-Red lentil soup inspired by a traditional Turkish recipe.
-Dense, creamy, tasty and fragrant.
+This red lentil soup is inspired by a traditional Turkish recipe – Mercimek Çorbas.
+Dense, creamy, delicious and fragrant.
 Easy, creamy, and healthy soup that will warm up your soul and body in any cool autumn days.
+This legume soup is full of bold flavours thanks to the spices like mint, cumin and paprika.

 - 200 g red lentils